Entropy-dissipation Informed Neural Network for McKean-Vlasov Type PDEs

 can be regarded as a perturbation to the original MVE system.
-Taking this perturbation perspective, it is natural to study the deviation of the hypothesis solution $\rho^f_t$ from the true solution $\bar \rho_t$ using an appropriate Lyapunov function $L(\rho_t^f, \bar \rho_t)$.
-Clearly this deviation will depend on the perturbation $\delta_t$, and such a dependence is often termed as the {\emph{stability}} of the underlying dynamical system.
-Moreover, the aforementioned relation between the perturbation and the deviation allows us to derive the self-consistency potential of the MVE.

-Following this idea, the design of the self-consistency potential can be determined by the choice of the Lyapunov function $L$ used in the stability analysis.
-In the following, we describe the Lyapunov function used for the MVE with the Coulomb interaction and the vorticity formulation of the 2D Navier-Stokes equation (MVE with Biot-Savart interaction).
-The proof of the following results are the major theoretical contributions of this paper and will be elaborated in the analysis section \ref{section_analysis}. \begin{itemize} \item For the MVE with the Coulomb interaction, we choose $L$ to be the \emph{modulated free energy} (defined in \eqref{DefModFree}) which is originally proposed in \citep{bresch2019mean} to establish the mean-field limit of a corresponding interacting particle system.
+Consequently, it is natural to study the deviation of the hypothesis solution $\rho^f_t$ from the true solution $\bar \rho_t$ using an appropriate Lyapunov function $L(\rho_t^f, \bar \rho_t)$.
+The functional relation between this deviation and the perturbation is termed as the {\emph{stability}} of the underlying dynamical system, which allows us to derive the \EINN\ loss (\ref{eqn_self_consistency_potential}).
+Following this idea, the design of the \EINN\ loss can be determined by the choice of the Lyapunov function $L$ used in the stability analysis.
+In the following, we describe the Lyapunov function used for the MVE with the Coulomb interaction and the 2D NSE (MVE with Biot-Savart interaction).
+The proof of the following results are the major theoretical contributions of this paper and will be elaborated in the analysis section \ref{section_analysis}. \begin{itemize}[leftmargin=*] \item For the MVE with the Coulomb interaction, we choose $L$ to be the \emph{modulated free energy} $E$ (defined in equation (\ref{DefModFree})) which is originally proposed in \citep{bresch2019mean} to establish the mean-field limit of a corresponding interacting particle system.
 We have (setting $L = E$) {

-} where $C$ is a universal constant depending on $\nu $ and $(\bar\rho_t)_{t \in [0, T]}$. \item For the 2D Navier-Stokes equation (MVE with the Biot-Savart interaction), we choose $L$ to be the KL divergence.
+} where $C$ is a universal constant depending on $\nu $ and $(\bar\rho_t)_{t \in [0, T]}$. \item For the 2D NSE (MVE with the Biot-Savart interaction), we choose $L$ as the KL divergence.
 Our analysis is inspired by \citep{jabin2018quantitative} which for the first time establishes the quantitative mean-field limit of the stochastic interacting particle systems where the interaction kernel can be in some negative Sobolev space.
 We have {